ouspg/tls13tutorial/README.md

 See [project](https://github.com/rust-fuzz/cargo-fuzz) and
 its [documentation](https://rust-fuzz.github.io/book/cargo-fuzz/tutorial.html).

-You need to use a Linux or MacOS environment with `nightly` compiler for that.
+You need to use a Linux or macOS environment with `nightly` compiler for that.

 To start fuzzing, simply run